Bill Watterson: Exhibitions

-In 2001, the Billy Ireland Cartoon Library & Museum at Ohio State University mounted an exhibition of Watterson's Sunday strips.
+In 2001, the Billy Ireland Cartoon Library & Museum at The Ohio State University mounted an exhibition of Watterson's Sunday strips.
 He chose thirty-six of his favorites, displaying them with both the original drawing and the colored finished product, with most pieces featuring personal annotations.
 Watterson also wrote an accompanying essay that served as the foreword for the exhibit, called "Calvin and Hobbes: Sunday Pages 1985–1995", which opened on September 10, 2001.
 It was taken down in January 2002.
 The accompanying published catalog had the same title.

-From March 22 to August 3, 2014, Watterson exhibited again at the Billy Ireland Cartoon Library & Museum at Ohio State University.
+From March 22 to August 3, 2014, Watterson exhibited again at the Billy Ireland Cartoon Library & Museum at The Ohio State University.
 In conjunction with this exhibition, Watterson also participated in an interview with the school.
 An exhibition catalog named Exploring Calvin and Hobbes was released with the exhibit.
 The book contained a lengthy interview with Bill Watterson, conducted by Jenny Robb, the curator of the museum.

+The Mysteries

+Watterson released his first published work in 28 years on October 10, 2023, called The Mysteries.
+It was an illustrated "fable for grown-ups" about "what lies beyond human understanding".
+The work was a collaboration with the illustrator and caricaturist John Kascht.